-As a box manufacturer, Wisconsin Packaging Corp. has the equipment and experience to score, slot, print and join corrugated and solid fiberboard sheets into boxes and displays.
+As a box manufacturer, Wisconsin Packaging Division has the equipment and experience to score, slot, print and join corrugated and solid fiberboard sheets into boxes and displays.
 The finished product is often a knocked down container that is set up by the end user.

 Here is a clip of the process that our team does to manufacture the boxes!